jasmine-r/light-bouncer/README.md

 # light-bouncer
-light-bouncer is a bare metal application which runs on Beaglebone with a Zen Cape.
+light-bouncer is a bare metal application which runs on a Beaglebone with a Zen Cape.
 <br>Date of creation: Fall 2019

 Functionality